 Surprisingly, 10 out of 10 interested parties who said they'd come Saturday came.
 The world is full of flakers, and I was expecting at least 30% of them to not show up.
 Maybe penguins can fly.

-The rental market is very competitive thanks to the number of firms such as Twitter, Zynga, and Google moving into San Francisco.
-People are still scared of buying and some are probably unable to qualify for loans given stricter lending standards.
+Some people are still scared of buying and some are probably unable to qualify for loans given stricter lending standards.
 I worry about the sustainability of this rental market, but for now, landlords should be taking advantage by raising prices.